-Exceptions to these patterns included the quadratic fit for variability in summer mean daily flows, with high values being associated with a reduction in functional diversity, and mean daily flow for summer, which was positively associated with functional diversity, and broke the trend of associations with seasonal means being either non-significant or negative.
+Exceptions to these patterns included the quadratic fit for variability in summer mean daily flows, with high values being associated with a reduction in functional diversity, and mean daily flow for summer, which was positively associated with functional diversity and broke the trend of associations with seasonal means being either non-significant or negative.
 A meta-analysis of the effect of drought on riparian vegetation showed reduced species richness and a shift towards drought tolerant species following climate-induced increases in the intensity and duration of drought; this effect was exacerbated by high temperatures (Garssen et al. 2014).
 Higher temperatures in the absence of drought were associated with higher rates of primary production.
 Higher mean daily flows in summer, then, potentially alleviate the water stress induced by hot weather while stimulating plant growth.
 We did investigate whether sites at subtropical latitudes simply had higher functional diversity than temperate sites, according to well-known latitudinal patterns of species richness (Willig, Kaufman & Stevens 2003), and found no relationship between latitude and FDis.

 It was notable that while FDis is statistically independent of species richness by construction, in this study functional dispersion was significantly associated with total species richness (as opposed to richness of the set of species used in the FDis analysis that were present at > 1% abundance).
 A broad species pool therefore appears to facilitate higher functional dispersion within the dominant flora of a community, even though the richness of the dominant group of species does not necessarily determine functional diversity.
 It is difficult to interpret this finding, however, as adding data for rare species to the analysis would necessarily render the new value of FDis independent of total species richness.

 The multiple regression model selected according to AICc explained a high proportion of variation in FDis.
 This model described functional diversity as a function of variability in flood frequency and magnitude, and in summer mean daily flow.
 The combination of flow heterogeneity with extra watering during summer appears to provide optimal conditions for functionally diverse communities.
 The coefficient of the interaction term between variability in flood magnitude and summer mean daily flow was significant but negative, indicating that the additive effect is subject to diminishing returns at high values of both terms.
 The key finding here is that these three metrics of hydrological conditions are able to account for almost all of the variation in FDis.
-We used traits in our analysis which capture a broad spectrum of ecological strategies, rather than solely traits associated with riparian specialist strategies, which might be expected to bias results towards flow response..
+We used traits in our analysis which capture a broad spectrum of ecological strategies, rather than solely traits associated with riparian specialist strategies, which might be expected to bias results towards flow response.
 We caveat, however, that this model does not account for the effect of plot-scale geomorphic variability on diversity, as this was controlled for in the site selection process.